 Details of the Mk1 fiesta range specification including optional extras, original pricing and known UK cars

 Fiesta Special Editions

-Limited production run models were released throughout the Fiestas production span.
-Follow the links below for the differences between them.
+Limited production run models were released throughout the Fiestas production span to boost sales.
+Follow the links below to see the differences between them.

 Standard Range (USA)